MilesCranmer/PySR/README.md

 ```bash
 docker build --pull --rm -f "Dockerfile" -t pysr "."
 ```
 This builds an image called `pysr`.
+If you have issues building (for example, on Apple Silicon), you can emulate an architecture that works by including: `--platform linux/amd64`.
 You can then run this with:
 ```bash
 docker run -it --rm -v "$PWD:/data" pysr ipython
 ```